Birds Green/Blue Eggshell Coloration in Chickens

 The genetic basis of green/blue eggshell coloration is associated with the SLCO1B3 gene, which encodes a transport protein responsible for the transfer of biliverdin into the shell during its formation.
 This trait is traditionally referred to as the O allele (oocyan) and is inherited in an autosomal dominant manner.
 This means that the presence of a single copy of this allele is sufficient for a hen to lay green/blue eggs.
 Individuals with the genotype O/O or O/o produce green/blue eggs, while individuals with the genotype o/o lay eggs without the green/blue pigment, with the resulting color (white or brown) depending on other genetic factors.

-Green eggshell coloration, often referred to as “olive,” does not arise from a separate gene but from the combination of the green/blue pigment biliverdin and the brown pigment protoporphyrin.
+At the molecular level, the green/blue coloration is caused by the insertion of a retroviral element (EAV-HP) into the regulatory region of the SLCO1B3 gene.
+This mutation causes the gene to be actively expressed in the shell gland, allowing biliverdin to be deposited into the forming eggshell.
+The green coloration of the shell, often referred to as “olive,” is not produced by a single gene, but by a combination of the green/blue pigment biliverdin and the brown pigment protoporphyrin.
 If a hen carries the O allele and also has a genetic predisposition to deposit brown pigment, the resulting eggshell color is green.
-The specific shade may vary depending on the amount of each pigment—from light green to dark olive.
+The specific shade may vary depending on the amount of individual pigments—from light green to dark olive.